Markcanfly/AHKpressandhold/README.md

 |**y**|  ÿ  |     |     |     |     |     |     |     |
 |**z**|  ž  |  ź  |  ż  |     |     |     |     |     |

-To change the basic layout or the properties of the tooltips, change the included config.ini, then run accentscodegen.py (written in Python3), which writes the generated code to the .ahk file.
+To change the basic layout or the properties of the tooltips, change the included config.ini.

 [Helpful tutorial on how to set it as a startup script](https://www.autohotkey.com/docs/FAQ.htm#Startup)